International Affairs Program

 79 5th Ave., 5th Floor New York, NY 10011

 Phone: 212.229.5600 x1666

 The International Affairs master's thesis is a documented independent project based on fieldwork, institutional research, and/or theoretical research involving primary and secondary sources.
 It can be in the form of a research paper (usually 45-60 pages) or a media project with supporting documentation.
 All theses must conform to the highest standards of research and writing.
 Past theses considered exemplary by the faculty are available for review in the program office.
 Students pursuing the thesis option draft and complete the thesis during their last two semesters of study.

-Two groups of students most frequently select the thesis option: First, those whose field experiences raise questions they would like to pursue through more formal and focuses research.
-Second, those on an academic track who expect to go on to a PhD or plan for a research career in a non-academic setting such as a think tank.
+Two groups of students most frequently select the thesis option: first, those whose field experiences raise questions they would like to pursue through more formal and focused research; second, those on an academic track who expect to go on to a PhD or plan for a research career in a non-academic setting such as a think tank.

-The first reader must be a full time member of the International Affairs faculty, iIdeally one with expertise in the field of the student's research, who can offer substantive feedback.
-The secondary reader may be any scholar or professional in a field related to the student's topic and could be external to the program and even to The New School.
-Students often choose for their second reader an individual who can help a student gain access to particular information or provide unique insight into a topic based on personal experience.
+The first reader must be a full-time member of the International Affairs faculty, ideally one with expertise in the field of the student's research, who can offer substantive feedback.
+The secondary reader can be any scholar or professional in a field related to the student's topic; he or she can be external to the program and even to The New School.
+Students often choose for their second reader an individual who can help them gain access to particular information or provide unique insight into a topic based on personal experience.
 External readers require prior approval by the student's thesis supervisor.

-Detail rules on formatting a thesis and "depositing" the thesis can be found in the Thesis Guidelines (PDF).
+Detail rules on formatting a thesis and "depositing" the thesis can be found in the